x

 Analytics-driven outcomes include:

 In FMCG, the supply chain is one of the crucial parts of the business.
 One way that FMCGs are used is to optimize delivery networks.
 Organizations across the sector have been using analytics to merge multiple delivery networks to create a faster, more streamlined process.
 This not only helps to enhance service accuracy but also removes the tedious wait times between stations.
-Furthermore, having big data analytics in the FMCG industrycan create a more efficient supply chain by leading the management of warehouses.
-Thanks to advances in technology, analysis of warehouse facilities and processes can be carried out in real-time.
-This includes identifying delivery mismatches, inventory levels, and income deliveries.
+For that FMCG firms need Supply chain control towers, they act as a central hub for end-to-end visibility to autonomous execution, supporting new ways of working and driving new business outcomes across the supply network to help increase enterprise value with improved visibility, collaboration and agility.
+It is further breakdown into 5 components that includes:

 With such large investments in trade promotion processes, FMCG companies find it challenging to make informed decisions that trigger appropriate actions and equip them to win in both emerging and developed markets.
 In such scenarios, FMCG Analytics can help manufacturers become more sophisticated in managing pricing across the value chain.
 This would include shelf-based pricing, price to the distributor, and price to the retailer as well as optimization of promotional spend-a massive expenditure for CPG companies.